Growing movement to make daylight saving time permanent

 WASHINGTON, D.C. -- An idea that originated in the 18th century and was adopted more than a hundred years later in an effort to conserve energy could be on its last legs if the majority of Americans have their way.

-Under federal law, DST begins on the second Sunday in March and ends on the first Sunday in November.
+Under federal law, standard time begins in November and will end on the second Sunday in March with the beginning of daylight saving time.

 Within the last few years, several states have either passed legislation or resolutions calling on the federal government to lift the limitations on required time changes.